otie173/odncore/README.md

 - how the server's API works
 - how does the server architecture work and why is this the case?
 - what incoming and outgoing network packets exist and their description
+- how to set up the config and what each setting is responsible for

 ## Contributing
 Odncore is open source for a reason.
 Anyone can contribute.
 If you have any difficulties, please contact me via Discord.
 In order for your changes to be accepted, they must: